Application Security Best Practices 2025

 OWASP ZAP (Zed Attack Proxy) is a free open-source DAST tool.
 CI/CD pipeline integration: Docker image owasp/zap2docker-stable, baseline scan in every PR, full scan weekly.
 Detects 90%+ OWASP Top 10 vulnerabilities automatically.

-Remember when security was only checked before production?
-That was a disaster - finding critical vulnerabilities the day before release.
-DevSecOps changes everything.
+Remember when security was only checked right before production?
+Finding critical vulnerabilities the day before release was a disaster.
+DevSecOps fixes that.

-DevSecOps is a shift-left approach - you test web application security at every stage of development, not as an afterthought.
-Gartner report 2024 shows the numbers: organizations with mature DevSecOps practices have 60% fewer security incidents and 50% faster remediation time.
-That's real savings of your money and time.
+DevSecOps is a shift-left approach where you test security at every stage of development instead of bolting it on at the end.
+The Gartner 2024 report backs this up: organizations with mature DevSecOps practices have 60% fewer security incidents and 50% faster remediation time.

 Security gates in GitHub Actions

 If you're using GitHub Actions, you can add automatic security checks to every pull request.
-Here's a ready workflow you can copy to your project:
+Here is a workflow you can copy to your project:

 name: Security Checks